prataprc/prataprc.github.io/_posts/2016-04-11-error-handling.md

 un-handled exception is an error -
 [Haskell's exception](https://wiki.haskell.org/Exception)

-it takes a thesis in category theory and a monadic implementation to handle exceptions, after which every thing that follow becomes pure, and leaves rest of the programming world scratching its head …
+It takes a thesis in category theory and a monadic implementation to handle exceptions, after which every thing that follow becomes pure, and leaves rest of the programming world scratching its head …

-asserts, exceptions and error-returns - looks like sharpest minds in our industry are still deciphering a clean way out.
+Asserts, exceptions and error-returns - looks like sharpest minds in our industry are still deciphering a clean way out.